genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 *Improving data quality*

-Best solution: If the quality of the library falls to a low level over the course of a read, the blueprint solution is to perform quality trimming of low quality bases or omitting low quality reads.
+If the quality of the library falls to a low level over the course of a read, the blueprint solution is to perform quality trimming of low quality bases or omitting low quality reads.
 This can be performed using "Trim Low Quality Bases" or "Filter by Quality Scores" applications respectively.